chavenstein/MSDS6306-CaseStudy1/CaseStudy1/Analysis/Analysis.md

     ## [1] 187

-*Answer*: There are 187 country shortcodes match.
+*Answer*: There are 187 country shortcodes that match.

 Question 2 on Merged Data:
 --------------------------